Tenth District Consumer Credit Report

 Chart 4: Consumer Credit Delinquency Rates and Bankruptcy Filings

-Notes: At least 30 days past due. *"Any Account" may include accounts not otherwise reported in the chart. †Student loan delinquency includes all student loan debt, including those in deferment and forbearance.
-Student loan data reported here was derived from different FRB NY Equifax database than in previous reports, and thus, the data may not be directly comparable. ‡Mortgage delinquency is the current rate and not a moving average and includes both first and secondary liens.
+Notes: At least 30 days past due.
+Number of households was updated for this issue using the 2015 American Community Survey.
+Data in this chart are therefore not directly comparable to similar data in previous issues (the denominator is larger). * "Any Account" may include accounts not otherwise reported in the chart. †Student loan delinquency includes all student loan debt, including those in deferment and forbearance.
+Student loan data reported here were calculated using a different Equifax sample than other statistics in this report. ‡Mortgage delinquency is the current rate and not a moving average and includes both first and secondary liens.

 Source: Author's calculations using data from the Federal Reserve Bank of New York Consumer Credit Panel / Equifax; the Administrative Office of the U.S. Courts; and Lender Processing Services, Inc.